Rachmanin0xFF/Rachmanin0xFF.github.io/src/content/qa/qa.md

 **NO!** I am not a web developer!
 Maybe I could make you something else, though.

 ## What are you?
 I'm just a guy.
-I recently got my B.S. in physics, but I dabble in many things.
+I have a bachelor's in physics, but I dabble in many things.

 ## Can I see your CV / Resume?
 [Sure!](Adam_Resume_Sep_2024.pdf) This one should be mostly up-to-date, but it's very general.
 Contact me (adamlastowka@gmail.com) and I can give you a better, specialized one.